erikp9000/cpm-ndos/README.md

   - Directory names longer than 9 characters are truncated by ndos-srv so the full name is not viewable from NDOS though CD can still move into long- named directories.

-  - The Network I/O System (NIOS) is built into the NDOS and requires customization for the target system serial port.
+  - The built-in SAVE command is broken when NDOS is loaded because breaking-out of DDT requires a Warm boot (^C) and this loads CCP.COM into the TPA overwriting anything that was being patched in DDT.
+The work-around is to unload NDOS and patch files on a physical drive.

-## NDOS.COM
+## LDNDOS.COM

-The NDOS.COM TSR installs itself in the 2K bytes just below the BDOS and hooks the BDOS entry vector (addresses 6&7) to preserve itself and also so that all BDOS calls are first routed through the NDOS.
+LDNDOS.COM loads the page-relocatable files, NDOS.SPR and NIOS.SPR, into the upper TPA just below the BDOS and jumps into the NDOS cold entry point.
+The NDOS hooks the BDOS entry vector (addresses 6&7) to preserve itself and also so that all BDOS calls are first routed through the NDOS.
 The NDOS also hooks the Warm start vector in the BIOS jump table so that NDOS can reload the relocatable CCP.COM from drive A: on a warm start.
 If CCP.COM is not found, NDOS jumps to the old BIOS Warm start which recovers the CP/M system from the system tracks, removing NDOS from memory.

+LDNDOS.COM supports three invocation patterns:

+  - LDNDOS  *[Loads NDOS.SPR and NIOS.SPR]*

+  - LDNDOS file.spr *[Loads NDOS.SPR and FILE.SPR]*

+  - LDNDOS /k *[Unloads NDOS and NIOS and warm starts the system]*

+## NIOS.SPR

+NIOS.ASM is an example of the NIOS used by the NDOS.
+This file must be customized for the specific hardware on which it's meant to run.
+See also KP2-NIOS.ASM (should support Kaypro II/2/IV/4/10) and ALTRNIOS.ASM (tested on the Altair Clone).

+## NDOS.SPR

+This is the relocatable core of NDOS.
+It should not require any changes to run on CP/M 2.2 systems.

 ### Porting Considerations

-  - The NDOS is not relocatable and must be built for the target system memory.
-    Adjust memSz and biosSz in NDOS.ASM as appropriate for the target system.
+  - Tools required are:
+    - MAC.COM, Digitial Research Macro assembler
+	- RMAC.COM, Digitial Research Relocating Macro assembler
+	- LOAD.COM, HEX to COM converter
+	- LINK.COM, Digitial Research linker

+  - Copy NIOS.ASM and implement init, smsg and rmsg for specific hardware

-  - The NDOS is configured to use the second serial port (@12h/13h) of the 88-2SIO Serial Interface Board for the Altair 8800.
-To support other systems, the smsg and rmsg functions in NDOS.ASM must be updated.
+  - The ALTRNIOS.ASM is configured to use the second serial port (@12h/13h) of the 88-2SIO Serial Interface Board for the Altair 8800.

+  - The KP2-NIOS.ASM is configured to use the 'J4 SERIAL DATA I/O' port on a Kaypro 2X at 19.2Kbps.
+It should also work on the Kaypro II/2/IV/4/10.

   - The network drive is P:.
 Change NDOSDSK in NDOS.ASM to select another drive.

 ### BDOS Function Summary